ukicomputers/grader/README.md

 # grader
 The Ultimate Grader For CPP Tests.

-# You are currently located in test branch.
-This branch is only for testing purposes after finishing develop (quickjump to develop branch).
-The real, user-friendly code is located in main branch.

-Auto tested. **Pull from develop first to test.**
+# Not live yet.
+Still in phase of development.
+Check the **develop** branch for currently written code.
+Feel free for contribution.
+# If you ask, STILL NOT IN BETA.

+To develop code, go to the develop branch.
+For testing code from develop, create pull request from develop to test.
+Auto-testing is activated.